 See Related: Best Spring Break Destinations for Families

 13. Take a Day Trip to Bruges or Ghent

+Want to space out those fun things to do in Brussels?
+Bruges is a beautiful city located in Belgium, and it’s only a short train ride from Brussels.
 It’s definitely worth spending a day exploring all that the city has to offer.
-Some of the highlights include Markt square, the canals, and the Church of Our Lady.
+Some highlights include Markt Square, the canals, and the Church of Our Lady.

 If you’re looking for another day trip from Brussels, Ghent is a great option.
 It’s only a 30-minute train ride away, and there’s plenty to see and do in the city.
-Some of the highlights include Market Square, the Gravensteen castle, and St. Bavo’s Cathedral.
+Some highlights include Market Square, the Gravensteen Castle, and St. Bavo’s Cathedral.

 See Related: Best Sabbatical Destinations